Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 “Faith is essential for salvation.
 But we must be absolutely clear on what we mean when we speak of “salvation by faith.”
 There are various kinds of belief or faith, and not all are linked to salvation.
 In the New Testament, faith means more than intellectual belief.
 It involves trust and commitment.
 I may say that I believe a bridge will hold my weight.
 But I really believe it only when I commit myself to it and walk across it.
 Saving faith involves an act of commitment and trust, in which I commit my life to Jesus Christ and trust Him alone as my Savior and Lord.”

 Acts 1:8 (ESV) The Great Commission

 8 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”

 It is sad that some Christians view Sunday as so different from the rest of the week, that they conduct their faith accordingly.
 We are expected to be witnesses of the gospel of Christ every day, not just one in seven.
 And some churches seem only to observe Pentecost solely on a Sunday some 50 days after Easter.
-Salvation and the baptism of the Holy Spirit may occur any place, on any day, at any time.
+Salvation and the baptism of the Holy Spirit may occur in any place, on any day, at any time.
 It can occur anywhere inside or outside a church.
-There is no 10 day waiting period for the Spirit to arrive to the new Christian believer.
+There is no 10-day waiting period for the Spirit to arrive to the new Christian believer.
 So Pentecost is not limited to one Sunday or one day a year.
-The Great Commission given to us by Jesus, as his apostles or messengers has unlimited boundaries, to everyone, unto the ends of the world.
+The Great Commission was given to us by Jesus, as his apostles or messengers has unlimited boundaries, to everyone, unto the ends of the world.

 Let us pray…